 DES studies continue with additional medical issues now possibly linked to exposure.
 These conditions have been found to occur in higher rates for DES Daughters and DES Sons compared with individuals who were not exposed.

 - high cholesterol

-- cardiovascular disease (stroke, coronary artery disease and myocardial infarction)
+- cardiovascular disease (coronary artery disease and myocardial infarction)

 Specifics on the findings developed from NCI DES Follow-up Study research are in a DES Action VOICE newsletter article.

 Scientists had been seeing mounting evidence that endocrine disruptors, of which DES is one, are implicated in increased risks for cardiovascular disease.
 Therefore, this study’s results were not totally unexpected.